henryseg/Veering/README.md

 The list veering_isosigs now contains taut isomorphism signatures for all veering triangulations, up to 16 tetrahedra.
 Our code is mainly intended for batch processing.
-However, examining individual manifolds is also possible.
+However, examining individual manifolds is also possible:

     sage: sig = veering_isosigs[1]; sig
     'cPcbbbiht_12'

 This is the taut isomorphism signature for the only known veering structure on the figure eight knot complement.
-We convert this to a regina triangulation and a taut angle structure as follows.
+We convert this to a regina triangulation and a taut angle structure as follows:

     sage: from taut import isosig_to_tri_angle
     sage: tri, angle = isosig_to_tri_angle(sig)

-We can now compute various properties and invariants.
+We can now compute various properties and invariants:

     sage: import taut_polytope
     sage: taut_polytope.is_layered(tri, angle)
     True

 So this taut triangulation is layered; thus the figure eight knot complement is fibred.
+To compute the small and large polynomials
+type:

     sage: import veering_polynomial
     sage: veering_polynomial.big_polynomial(tri, angle)